 You may be eligible to grade every 3 months.
 It is up to your instructor to decide if you are ready.
 No one wants you to fail least of all your instructor.

 How long before the average person gets to black belt?

 As the saying goes: “An average person can’t get a black belt”.
+The average person does karate for a while but they quit before they get to black belt.
 Every person who gets to black belt is driven and focused.
-If this is you, and you train twice a week or more and are good enough, you might be a black belt in about 3 years.
+If this is you, and you train twice a week or more and are good enough, you might earn your black belt in about 3 years.
 Many people take 4-5 years or more.

 Daniel-san… Karate here [taps his head].
 Karate here [taps his heart].
 Karate never here [points to his belt].
 Understand?

 – Mr Miyagi, The Karate Kid